 How Money Orders Compare to Cashier's Checks

 Money orders and cashier’s checks are both useful tools for making payments, and they even have a similar appearance.
 But there are significant differences between the two that might determine which is best for your needs.
-In particular, cashier’s checks have higher limits, but they are only available from financial institutions.
+For example, cashier’s checks have higher limits, but they are only available from financial institutions.

-Maximum issue: A primary difference between money orders and cashier’s checks is the maximum dollar limit.
+A primary difference between money orders and cashier’s checks is the maximum dollar limit.
 Money orders typically have maximum limits around $700 or $1,000, although actual limits depend on the issuer.
 Cashier’s checks, on the other hand, are available for much larger amounts.
-As a result, cashier’s checks are commonly used for high-dollar transactions like a down payment on a home, which can be hundreds of thousands of dollars—or more.

-Where to get them: You can buy money orders by walking into any place that sells them, including most grocery stores, post offices, pharmacies, and convenience stores.
+You can buy money orders by walking into any place that sells them, including most grocery stores, post offices, pharmacies, and convenience stores.
 You can even get them at banks and credit unions.
-However, cashier’s checks are only available from banks and credit unions, and you usually have to have an account at the bank to get one.
+However, cashier’s checks are only available from banks and credit unions, and you usually have to have an account there to get one.